top of page

 • The ocular staining score (OSS) measures corneal damage.
 Milder corneal erosions may heal with newer treatments such as autologous serum eye drops and scleral lenses.
 Sometimes the cornea heals enough to produce a normal OSS on follow-up, despite an initial positive result.
 This does not mean that Sjogren's went into remission!

-Seronegative patients (usually meaning SS-A negative) tend to have especially long delays to diagnosis, or may never be diagnosed.
+Seronegative patients (usually meaning SSA-negative) tend to have especially long delays to diagnosis, or may never be diagnosed.

 Early organ system manifestations are associated with poorer prognosis.
 For these patients, the stakes are very high.
 They need Sjogren’s-specific care as early as possible